awsdocs/amazon-ec2-user-guide/doc_source/capacity-reservation-sharing.md

 1. Choose the Capacity Reservation to share and choose **Actions**, **Share reservation**\.

 1. Select the resource share to which to add the Capacity Reservation and choose **Share Capacity Reservation**\.
-**Note**

    It could take a few minutes for consumers to get access to the shared Capacity Reservation\.

 **To share a Capacity Reservation that you own using the AWS RAM console**
 See [Creating a Resource Share](https://docs.aws.amazon.com/ram/latest/userguide/working-with-sharing.html#working-with-sharing-create) in the *AWS RAM User Guide*\.